 If the personal representative is unable to complete estate administration within one year, this document must be filed with the court within 28 days of the first anniversary and all subsequent anniversaries during which the administration remains uncompleted.
 It must specify the reason for the continuation of the administration.
 There is no filing fee.

-Cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court."
-Credit cards (Visa, MasterCard and Discover).
-Service fees and limitations apply.
+The gross estate fee may be paid by cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court."
+Credit cards (Visa, MasterCard, American Express and Discover)..

 NOTICE: This is meant as a brief description of this topic and is not meant to be all-inclusive.
 Consult the statutes and court rules or an attorney for additional information about the duties and responsibilities of a personal representative, including extensive service requirements.
 Probate staff is prohibited from giving legal advice and providing specific guidance on administration